Gruntfuggly/activitusbar/README.md

 By default, clicking a button again will toggle the sidebar so that it is not visible.
 If you want to disable this behaviour, set `activitusbar.toggleSidebar` to false.

+Normally configuration in your workspace settings overwrites your user settings.
+If you want to have a base set of buttons in your user settings and then have additional buttons on a per workspace basis, set `activitusbar.combineWorkspaceSettings` to `true`.
+This will then combine the settings together for each vscode window.

 One last option is `activitusbar.searchViewInPanel`.
 If you move the search view to the panel (using the context menu) then set this to true to allow the panel to be toggled instead of the sidebar. *Note: Don't set this to true with the search view in the normal position!*

 ### Separators